2021–22 Bemidji State Beavers men's ice hockey season: Season

 The uninspired play to end their year did not bode well for Bemidji State in the conference tournament.
 Despite their play of late, the team recovered in the postseason and the defense led them to a pair of victories over Bowling Green.
 The conference semifinal could hardly have gone better for the Beavers as the offense finally reappeared during the third period, potting 3 goals in 5 minutes to lead them to a stunning upset of Michigan Tech.

 Bemidji State was now just one win shy of making the tournament but standing in their way was the best team in the country, Minnesota State.
 Despite the pressure from the Mavericks, Sholl played probably his best game of the season and held MSU off of the scoresheet for the first half of the game.
-The Beavers took a lead half way through the second but lost it on a power play goal just before the end of the period.
+The Beavers took a lead halfway through the second but lost it on a power play goal just before the end of the period.
 After neither team was able to score in the third, Bemidji State found themselves in the improbable position of needing just one goal to continue their year.
 Unfortunately, just three minutes into overtime, Minnesota State scored and ended the Beaver's run.
 50 minutes later, after the Mavericks had been awarded the trophy and both teams had returned to their locker rooms, the game-winning goal was called off after additional replay angles revealed that the puck had not crossed the goal-line between the pipes but instead gone under the goal cage.
 Bemidji State's season was given new life and, after a warm-up period for both teams, the game was resumed.
 Unfortunately, like a boxer on their last legs, the Beaver's comeback only lasted until the next shot.
 Two minutes after resuming play, the Mavericks scored their second overtime goal, this time with no controversy, and the Beavers were knocked out.